Florida and Miami luxury yacht charter

-The Sunshine State offers a multitude of cruising hotspots, from glitzy Miami to the secluded cays and lagoons en route to the Florida Keys.
-With 600 miles of beaches, UNESCO-protected everglades, pulsating cities, Michelin-star restaurants, thrill-a-minute attractions, crystal waters and colourful dive sites, a luxury charter in Miami and Florida ticks every box.
+The Sunshine State of the US offers a multitude of cruising hotspots, from glitzy Miami to the secluded cays and lagoons en route to the Florida Keys.
+With 600 miles of beaches, the UNESCO-protected Everglades, pulsating cities, Michelin-star restaurants, thrill-a-minute attractions, crystal waters and colourful dive sites, a stateside luxury yacht charter in Miami and Florida ticks every box.

 The monicker of the Sunshine State may give it away, but Florida and Miami are blessed with blue skies almost all year round.
 Summer highs rise above 30°C while during winter months temperatures rarely dip below 20°C in the far south.
 Hurricane season runs from June to the end of November.

 In the south and the Keys, December to March are ideal times to charter.
 Spring is a great time to explore the West Coast, Gulf Coast and Panhandle further north.

 Florida offers first class superyacht facilities.
 From private island marinas to expansive facilities a stone’s throw from iconic South Beach, Miami has a plethora of berthing options.
 Some of the best marinas in Miami include One Island Park, which accommodates yachts up to 244 metres and Island Garden, which has 50 superyacht berths for vessels up to 167 metres.
 At Island Garden, the alfresco bar and lounge, The Deck, is one of the top hotspots in town and boasts incredible views of downtown Miami.

 The superyacht hub of Fort Lauderdale offers excellent facilities for visiting yachts including the luxurious Pier Sixty-Six Hotel & Marina, which has slips for yachts up to 121 metres.
 The popular resort of Palm Beach is also easily accessible, with several large marinas.